Brat Farrar: Adaptations

 A version was produced in 1950 and shown on television in the series "The Philco-Goodyear Television Playhouse".

 The novel was loosely adapted in 1963 by Hammer Films as Paranoiac, but some of the novel's details are changed in the film.
-The Ashbys are wealthy by other means with no money problems and so do not need to raise horses, the impostor who plays Tony is not a long-lost cousin and the character of Uncle Charles does not appear.
+The Ashbys are wealthy by other means with no money problems and so do not need to raise horses, Simon's disappeared twin is named Tony rather than Patrick, the impostor who plays Tony is not a long-lost cousin, and the character of Uncle Charles does not appear.

-In 1986, the BBC and A&E Television Networks adapted Brat Farrar for television as a three-part miniseries.
+In 1986, the BBC and A&E Television Networks adapted Brat Farrar for television as a six-part miniseries.
 The setting of the story was shifted from the 1940s to the 1980s.
+In the US it was broadcast on PBS as three hour-long episodes.

 The Oxford University Press made an adaptation of the original story to be sold to students.

+BBC Radio 4 broadcast a new adaptation of the book in March 2025 alongside an edition of the literature series Opening Lines on Brat Farrar and the writer Josephine Tey, presented by John Yorke and produced by Caroline Raphael.

+In February 2004 it was announced that Ben Affleck would produce and star in a film adaptation of the novel but that film was never made.